What is Data Pitch?

 - Hosting on a separate, BIL3 and ISO27001-compliant network.
 To access this network physical authentication is required.

-- Data is hosted by the startup/SME In some cases, it maybe be more appropriate for the dataset to be stored by the company working with it, especially if they already have strong analytics infrastructure.
-You, Data Pitch and the applicant decide the terms and conditions for data hosting before the company is admitted to the incubator.
+- Data is hosted by the startup/SME.
+In some cases, it maybe be more appropriate for the dataset to be stored by the company working with it, especially if they already have strong analytics infrastructure.
+You, Data Pitch and the applicant decide the terms and conditions for data hosting before the company is admitted to the accelerator.